The Ultimate Guide for PVC Boats

 Rafts:

-Rafts are larger inflatable boats for whitewater rafting, fishing, or leisure boats.
+Rafts are larger, inflatable boats designed for whitewater rafting, fishing, or leisure activities.
 They're designed to be more stable and hold more weight than dinghies.

 Kayaks: